 If you choose to pursue a private loan, be sure to compare the costs associated with various loans before completing an application.
 Interest rates, fees, repayment periods, and other benefits can vary significantly among loans.
 While many private educational loans are available with no fees and interest rates less than 10%, other programs have fees over 5% and interest rates over 14%.
 These high rates can result in several thousands of dollars in additional costs.
+Union does not recommend any specific private lender.
+If you have any questions, please contact the Financial Aid Office.

 - What is the interest rate?
 Is it fixed or variable? and how is it determined?